-- Parents and children attend Transition to School visits.
-During these visits, look for routines that you can encourage your child to learn in order to become an independent learner at CPS. - An email will be sent home with information regarding your child's two Transition to School visits.
+- Parents are invited to attend the "Starting School" workshop prior to starting school.
+This could be up to six months before your child starts school. - Parents and children attend Transition to School visits.
+During these visits look for routines that you can encourage your child to learn in order to become an independent learner at Churchill Park School. - An email will be sent home with information regarding your child's Transition to School visits.
 Visit days are usually Wednesday afternoons but can change depending on school events.
+Visits will be 1:30pm -

-Visits are usually 1.30pm 2.50pm (again, depending on school events).
-These visits are designed to give your child a classroom experience and a chance to understand the routines. - There are times a class buddy will be assigned to help with the explanation of what is happening and to model general routines, eg, where the toilet is, where to put belongings etc.
+2:50 pm depending on school events.
+These visits are designed to give your child a classroom experience and a chance to understand the routines. - o Please come early for visits as it is an important time to explore the classroom environment and allow your child to settle in. - o There are times a class buddy will be assigned to help with the explanation of what is happening and to model general routines e.g. where the toilet is, where to put belongings etc. - o Transition to School visits consist of a weekly visit (three visits per child).

-- On the first visit, an adult is required to come with each child and stay for the whole visit.
-During this visit there will be an opportunity for you to leave your child with the classroom teacher and attend a Q&A session with Anne-Maree Beveridge, Deputy Principal. - On the second visit, it is prefereable that your child stays on their own for the entire visit. - Please let the classroom teacher know of any strengths/interests your child has and/or enjoys.
+- o First visit an adult is required to come with each child and stay for the whole visit.
+During this visit there will be an opportunity for you to leave your child with the classroom teacher and attend a Q&A session with Anne-Maree Beveridge the Associate Principal. - o All other visits it is preferable that your child stays on their own for the entire visit. - o Please let the classroom teacher know of any strengths/interests your child has and/or enjoys. - Stationery packs can be purchased online through the link on our school website

-Stationery

-Stationery packs can be purchased online through the link on our school website.

-On Your First Day
+On your First Day

 - It's important to be at school in plenty of time to allow your child to settle before the school bell goes at 8.55am.
-8.40am is a great time to arrive. - Your teacher will be waiting for you in the classroom.
-In Terms 1 and 4, don't forget to bring your sunhat every day. - Please bring your stationery pack along to school on your first day. - Remind your child about morning tea and lunctime routines. - In Year 0 and 1, please provide a fruit snack for a brain break mid morning. - Please let the classroom teacher know who will be collecting your child at the end of each day, if they are going on the walking school bus, attending after school care and what days etc.
+8.40am is a great time to arrive. - Your teacher will be waiting for you in your classroom.
+In Terms 1 and 4, don't forget to bring your sunhat every day. - Please bring your stationery pack along to school on your first day. - Remind your child about morning tea and lunchtime routines. - In Year 0/1, please provide a fruit snack for a brain break mid morning. - Please let the classroom teacher know who will be collecting your child at the end of each day, if they are going on the walking school bus, attending after school care and what days etc.